How to download the first public beta of iOS 16.2 to your iPhone

 During WWDC22, the Apple Worldwide Developers Conference in June 2022, Apple unveiled the newest version of its software for the iPhone: iOS 16.

-In iOS 16, Apple has brought uses a number of brand new features, including customizable Lock Screens, edit and unsend capabilities in Messages, multi-stop routing in Maps, and much more.
+In iOS 16, Apple has included a number of brand new features, including customizable Lock Screens, edit and unsend capabilities in Messages, multi-stop routing in Maps, and much more.

 But before Apple can release iOS 16 to everyone, it has to work out the kinks.
 While there's a developer beta that allows developers to test out the new features and use the new APIs for their apps, there is also a public beta for non-developers.